Vitamins

 Nervousness,

-birth defects, gasping, insomnia, bad
+defects, gasping,

-memory
+insomnia, bad memory

 |

-Stomach
+Stomach and

-and intestine trouble, allergy
+intestine trouble, allergy

 |